agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-03-rosetta-stones-and-mazes-solver-design.md

 let square = COLOR_1 | COLOR_2 | COLOR_3 | COLOR_4;
 ```

-If the thread using `COLOR_2` backtracks and removes its mark from this square, the following statements must be true.
+If any thread backtracks and removes its mark from this square, the following statements must be true.

 ```rust
 assert!((square & !COLOR_1) == (COLOR_2 | COLOR_3 | COLOR_4));